thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 10. How to setup the Mobile Foundation Service on Bluemix follow the steps here: https://new-console.ng.bluemix.net/docs/services/mobilefoundation/index.html
 11. To building a sample mobile app using MobileFirstFoundation Push follow the steps in this sample: https://github.com/MobileFirst-Platform-Developer-Center/PushNotificationsCordova/tree/release80

-_NOTE:_ When you use this sample, please do not forget to add the **push.mobileclient** scope to mandatory scope section.
+_NOTE:_ When you use this sample, please do not forget to add the **push.mobileclient** scope to mandatory application scope section.

 ![Mandatory Scope](https://github.com/thomassuedbroecker/MobileFirstPushV8OnNodeJS/blob/master/Documentation/scope_mobilepush.png)

 _NOTE: Know Issues_